Competitive binding of Activator-Repressor in Stochastic Gene Expression: Introduction

 In this paper, we consider the competitive binding of TFs (activators and repressors) to the promoter of the gene.
-We will explore a two-state activator and/or repressor system first.
-Next, we will discuss a three-state genetic model where both activator and repressor molecules competitively bind to the promoter.
-There is evidence that activators and repressors can regulate the transcription by binding the promoter of a gene mutually exclusively \cite{key-37}.
-Rossi et al. \cite{key-37}, Biggar and Crabtree \cite{key-11} have shown experimentally, Yang et al. \cite{key-38} and Karmakar \cite{key-16} have shown analytically that the competition between activator and repressor molecules to occupy the promoter region can generate a binary response in gene expression.
-If the activator or repressor molecules act independently, a graded response is obtained.
+There is evidence that activators and repressors can regulate transcription by binding the promoter of a gene mutually exclusively \cite{rossi2000transcriptional}.
+It has been shown both experimentally \cite{biggar2001cell,yang2012stochastic,rossi2000transcriptional} and analytically \cite{karmakar2010conversion,yang2012stochastic} that the competition between activator and repressor molecules to occupy the promoter region can generate a binary response while a graded response is obtained when the molecules act independently separately.
 However, there is no noise profile\footnote{Noise profile is represented by the Fano factor, often called as noise strength.
-For more please see glossary.} available for the transcriptional regulation by activators and repressors mutually exclusively in the above-mentioned works.
-Although, a few studies have explored how the competitive binding of TFs in different scenarios influences gene expression noise \cite{key-39,key-40,key-41}, nonetheless a general theoretical framework of noisy behaviour of a three-state activator-repressor system still remains unexplored or may stick around in its infancy.
-Here, we emphasize on studying the noisy behavior of the model and compare its characteristics with a non-competitive activator-repressor model \cite{key-42}.
-We will also check the behavior of the architecture in presence of different activator and repressor molecule instead of doxycycline only.
+For more please see the glossary.} available for the transcriptional regulation by the activators and repressors mutually exclusively in the above-mentioned works.
+Although a few studies in Refs.~\cite{das2017effect,burger2012influence,soltani2015nonspecific}, have explored how the competitive binding of TFs in different scenarios influences gene expression noise, nonetheless a general theoretical framework of noisy behavior of a three-state activator-repressor system still remains unexplored or may stick around in its infancy.
+Here, we emphasize on studying the noisy behavior of the model and compare its characteristics with a non-competitive activator-repressor model \cite{das2022stochastic}.
+We will also check the behavior of the architecture in the presence of different activator and repressor molecules instead of doxycycline only.

+The paper is organized in the following way.
+We provide a brief review of the activator-repressor system in Sec.~\ref{sec:revactrep}.
+In Sec.~\ref{sec:twostatAct} we consider the two-state model when only the activator is present.
+The determination of the promoter activity of the two-state system is provided by model analysis in Subsec.~\ref{subsec:modelanalysis} and the corresponding parameter estimation is given in Subsec.~\ref{subsec:paraest_PA}.
+The two-state model with only repressor is discussed in Sec.~\ref{sec:twostatrep}.
+Next, we consider the competitive regulatory architecture in Sec.~\ref{sec:competitive}, wherein the parameter estimation for an activator-repressor system is done in Subsec.~\ref{subsec:para_est_PAR}, and the stochastic analysis is carried out in Subsec.~\ref{subsec:stochastic}.
+We compare the competitive and the non-competitive architectures in Sec.~\ref{sec:comparison}.
+The Subsec.~\ref{subsec:comparirole} finds out the role of reinitiation under the action of $aTc$ and $GAL$ while Subsec.~\ref{subsec:noisered} explores the effect of noise reducing factors.
+Finally, in Sec.~\ref{sec:conc} we discuss the whole study and conclude with the future scopes.